-MM is most often diagnosed through a bone marrow biopsy showing ≥10% plasma cells.10
+MM is most often diagnosed through a bone marrow biopsy showing ≥10% plasma cells.4

 MM is a relatively rare cancer, with an annual incidence of approximately 7 in 100,000 Americans.
-It is estimated that 32,270 new cases of MM were diagnosed in 2020 and 150,000 Americans are currently living with MM.1 It is primarily a disease of older adults, with a median age at diagnosis of 69.
-African-Americans appear to be at approximately twice the risk of white Americans, while Asian-Americans appear to be at lower risk.1 The rates of MM have been stable without evidence of increasing incidence over six decades.11 The direct medical costs of MM are substantial.
-A recent analysis of commercial and Medicare claims found that average costs exceeded \$250,000 over a 21-month period, and that 60% of these costs were medication-related.12
+It is estimated that 32,270 new cases of MM were diagnosed in 2020 and 150,000 Americans are currently living with MM.3 It is primarily a disease of older adults, with a median age at diagnosis of 69.
+African-Americans appear to be at approximately twice the risk of white Americans, while Asian-Americans appear to be at lower risk.3 The rates of MM have been stable without evidence of increasing incidence over six decades.5 The direct medical costs of MM are substantial.
+A recent analysis of commercial and Medicare claims found that average costs exceeded \$250,000 over a 21-month period, and that 60% of these costs were medication-related.6

-The last 15 years have seen a proliferation of new, approved therapies for MM, resulting in substantial improvements in survival.2 In 2000, data from the Survey, Epidemiology, and End Results Program (SEER) suggested that 36% of MM patients achieved 5-year survival while in 2017, SEER models indicated that 56% of MM patients will survive 5 years.1
+The last 15 years have seen a proliferation of new, approved therapies for MM, resulting in substantial improvements in survival.1 In 2000, data from the Survey, Epidemiology, and End Results Program (SEER) suggested that 36% of MM patients achieved 5-year survival while in 2017, SEER models indicated that 56% of patients with MM will survive 5 years.3

-Unfortunately, currently-approved therapies are not curative for most MM patients.
+Unfortunately, currently-approved therapies are not curative for most patients with MM.
 While modern combination treatments and autologous stem cell transplant can often lead to effective control with decreased signs and symptoms of MM, over time, most patients will relapse, showing signs and symptoms of renewed, active disease.
 Patients whose disease does not respond to treatment, or initially respond but are no longer responding to line of treatment are considered refractory.
 These patients with relapsed or refractory multiple myeloma (RRMM) often cycle through different combinations of agents, which may increase both their clinical and economic burden.
-MM patients whose disease has progressed through three common classes of anti-myeloma medications (monoclonal antibodies such as daratumumab or isatuximab; immunomodulatory drugs or IMiD's such as thalidomide, lenalidomide or pomalidomide; and proteasome inhibitors or PI's such as bortezomib, carfilzomib or ixazomib) are termed "triple class refractory" (TCR) MM.
+Patients with MM whose disease has progressed through three common classes of anti-myeloma medications (monoclonal antibodies such as daratumumab or isatuximab; immunomodulatory drugs or IMiD's such as thalidomide, lenalidomide or pomalidomide; and proteasome inhibitors or PI's such as bortezomib, carfilzomib or ixazomib) are termed "triple class refractory" (TCR) MM.

-Currently, there is no widely accepted preferred ordering of lines of therapy for TCRMM patients.
+Currently, there is no widely accepted preferred ordering of lines of therapy for patients with TCRMM.
 General principles that guide treatment choice include previous treatments, how patient's disease responded to these previous treatments, comorbidities, and risk stratification.
-One major consideration is incorporating as many new agents as possible (medications to which the patient has not been previously exposed) into each new line of treatment.13 This often results in regimens incorporating newer agents in one of the three major classes of anti-myeloma medications (such as pomalidomide or carfilzomib) as well as agents in other classes such elotuzumab or alkylator based treatments.
-Even with these treatments, TCRMM patients unfortunately have limited survival, with overall survival <1 year.7 These TCRMM represent the population that may potentially benefit from the three medications in this review.
+One major consideration is incorporating as many new agents as possible (medications to which the patient has not been previously exposed) into each new line of treatment.7 This often results in regimens incorporating newer agents in one of the three major classes of anti-myeloma medications (such as pomalidomide or carfilzomib) as well as agents in other classes such elotuzumab or alkylator based treatments.
+Even with these treatments, patients with TCRMM unfortunately have limited survival, with overall survival <1 year.8 These patients with TCRMM represent the population that may potentially benefit from the three medications in this review.
 For our review, we focused on agents commonly used in the TCR population; thus, some agents, such as Selinexor, were not included as a component of usual care (and comparator to new treatments) due to low rates of use in these patients.